justinkwan20/justinkwan20/README.md

 # Justin Kwan
 ## Hi there 👋
-I'm recent grad 🎓 of the class of 2020 that enjoy's volunteering 🤝 and helping others 😇.
+I'm recent grad 🎓 of the class of 2020 that enjoy's volunteering 🤝, cycling 🚲, and meeting new people 😊 .
 > Service to others is the rent you 💲 for your room here on earth 🌎 - Muhammad Ali
 <!--
 **justinkwan20/justinkwan20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.